 3.)
 As the demand of R-22 rises and availability becomes limited, expect the price to increase dramatically.
 There is also no guarantee of how long the current supply will be available.

 4.)
 There are substitutes for R-22 that may be available to service and recharge your air conditioner.

-If you are interested in a R-22 substitute, schedule an appointment to consult with our Service Technicians for recommendations for replacement refrigerant options.
+If you are interested in a R-22 substitute, schedule an appointment to consult with our trusted Las Vegas AC repair professionals at Sierra LLC Air Conditioning & Heating for recommendations for replacement refrigerant options.
 Or, if your system is already on its way out, it may be more cost-effective in the long-run to upgrade your system.